-The jaw joint, called the temporomandibular joint (more commonly known as TMJ), is critical to our ability to bite, chew and swallow food, to speak and to make facial expressions.
+The jaw joint, called the temporomandibular joint (more commonly known as TMJ), is critical to our ability to bite, chew and swallow food, speak and make facial expressions.
 Each side of the head has a temporomandibular joint.
 Located just in front of the ears, the joints connect the lower jaw bone to the skull.
 The term “TMJ” also refers to a range of disorders and symptoms that affect the jaw and surrounding tissues.
 These disorders limit jaw movement and can cause significant pain.

 According to the National Institute of Dental and Craniofacial Research, more than 10 million Americans suffer from TMJ-related problems.
 TMJ affects both men and women; however, women in their childbearing years make up the majority of patients who seek treatment.

 What Causes TMJ?

 The exact cause of TMJ is not known, but physical and emotional stress on structures around the jaw joint contribute to the disorder.
 Because it’s more common in women than in men, scientists believe hormones play a role.
 Other possible factors are injuries to the jaw and surrounding area, clenching or grinding the teeth, arthritis, dental procedures, and infections.

 Symptoms of TMJ